avast/retdec-regression-tests-framework/docs/test_settings.rst

         arch='x86'
     )

-From the above settings, the following ``retdec-decompiler.py`` argument list is automatically created:
+From the above settings, the following ``retdec-decompiler`` argument list is automatically created:

 .. code-block:: text

-    retdec-decompiler.py file.exe -a x86
+    retdec-decompiler file.exe -a x86

 For a complete list of possible arguments to the initializer, see the description of :class:`~tools.decompiler_test_settings.DecompilerTestSettings`.